When your baby is born, you can expect lots of changes.

 You might have disagreements with your partner on decisions about your baby.

-- listen to and respect one another’s perspective
+- listen to and respect each other’s perspective

 - be flexible and let things go when you can